yasirdx777/yasirdx777/README.md

 - 👋 Hi, I’m Yasir Romaya
-- 👀 I’m interested in mobile applications development
+- 👀 I’m interested in Mobile Applications Development
-- 🌱 I’m currently learning Flutter
+- 🌱 I’m currently learning AI
-- 💞️ I’m looking to collaborate on Flutter community
+- 💞️ I’m looking to collaborate on Mobile Applications Development community
-- 📫 How to reach me yasir.romaya@gmail.com
+- 📫 How to reach me: yasir.romaya@gmail.com

 <!---
 yasirdx777/yasirdx777 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.